 - But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from every sin.

-- But if we confess our sins, He is faithful and just so He might forgive us our sin and cleanse us from every unrighteousness.
+- If we confess our sins, He is faithful and just so He might forgive us our sins and cleanse us from every unrighteousness.

 Next: 1 John chapter 2